Unscrambling the lensed galaxies in JWST images behind SMACS0723: Arc systems in SMACS0723

 \section{Arc systems in SMACS0723}

 We present the list of all multiply-imaged systems below.
 The image families are vetted in multiple ways: by their similar morphological components, similar colors, similar redshifts (photometric and/or spectroscopic), and/or consistency with the lens model.
 The IDs are given in the first column, where the ``?" indicates an image member candidate, by which we mean that it fails one or more of the above criteria, or there is more than one candidate that fits these criteria.
-The photometric redshift estimates, $z_{NIRCam}$, are computed off of the six bands of NIRCam imaging using the SED fitting code \texttt{LePhare}, as discussed in the main text.
+The photometric redshift estimates, $z_{NIRCam}$, are computed using the SED fitting code \texttt{LePhare}, as discussed in the main text, with matched-aperture photometry of the six bands of NIRCam imaging as described in \cite{Adams2022}.
 An entry has no $z_{NIRCam}$ value if the lensed source was significantly contaminated by a stellar diffraction spike, a bright cluster member galaxy or other projection effects, or if it was too faint to be detected in two or more of the NIRCam bands.
-The model-predicted redshifts, $z_{model}$ and $z_{NIRCam}$ agreed to within 1$\sigma$ in all but three cases.
-System 12 is an exception, for which $z_{NIRCam}-z_{model}>5\sigma$, a difference that is noteworthy given that the lensed image is relatively isolated, although faint and failing to be detected in more than four bands.
-System 15 is another exception, for which $z_{NIRCam}-z_{model}>3\sigma$.
-The system's only image with a photometric redshift, 15.2, is both relatively faint and located near the central BCG, thereby contaminating the fainter background galaxy light.
-System 8 is the last exception, for which $z_{model}\gg z_{NIRCam}$.
-Here image 8.1 fails to meet the minimum filter bandpass requirement, image 8.2 has $z_{NIRCam}$\,$\approx$\,$0.73^{+0.18}_{-0.10}$ as well as a secondary peak at $z$\,$\approx$\,7, and image 8.3 has $z_{NIRCam}$\,=\,0.76$^{+3.67}_{-0.06}$ and a secondary peak at $z$\,$\approx$\,4.5.
-These values are different from the lens-predicted redshift of $z_{model}>4.67$.
-The difference may arise because this elongated arc image has two peaks of different colors that are not well represented by the 0.5" circular aperture imposed on these data.
+The model-predicted redshifts, $z_{model}$ and $z_{NIRCam}$ are in relative agreement with the exception of five systems.
+The discrepancies in systems 3, 4, 12, and 15 can be attributed to a degeneracy in the SED fitting for z=6-7 and z=1.5-2.5, which comes as a result of the Lyman Break and Balmer Break both falling between F090W and F150W at these redshifts respectively.
+The inclusion of F115W could break this degeneracy in most cases, and may be necessary for any future surveys of the redshift distribution of background galaxies.
+The other outlier is image 16.1, for which $z_{NIRCam}-z_{model}>3\sigma$.
+This system is faint and elongated, and is most likely not well represented by the 0.32$^{\prime \prime}$ circular aperture imposed on these data, in addition to being contaminated by the ICL.
 We also note that that the lens models are limited by the arc systematics.
 Lens predictions may change as image system constraints become improve, for example by the measurement of new spectroscopic redshifts.